Isioviel/arcade-introductiontutorial/intro-tutorial.md

 Click the grey box in the ``||scene:set background image||`` block to choose your background image.
 You can draw your own, or click into the Gallery to pick a background.

+Click Done on the bottom right to get back to the code editor and see your chosen picture in the game.

-When you have chosen, click Next to see the next instruction.
+When you have finished, click Next on the tutorial to see the next instruction.

 ```blocks
 scene.setBackgroundImage(img`.`)